photo by Jesse Daniel Smith

 Eamon started playing Irish music while growing up in Dublin through his friendship with the Mayock family, traditional musicians from County Mayo.
 When he moved to New York City in the early 90’s, he immersed himself in the city’s traditional music scene and travelled widely, performing with many of the great players in Irish music.
 In 2004 he and fiddler Patrick Ourceau released the album Live at Mona’s.
 Eamon has taught at many traditional music programs in the US and also records and performs original music.
 His last solo record, Old Clump, was released in 2012.

 Jefferson is a guitarist and singer based in Brooklyn, NY.
 In 2013, in addition to The Murphy Beds, he and songwriter Anais Mitchell released Child Ballads, a collection of new adaptations of English and Scottish folk songs which won a BBC Radio 2 Folk Award.
+His original songs are featured on the 2016 album Great Shakes by Cambridge, MA roots rock ensemble Session Americana.
 In the Oct.
 2013 issue, Acoustic Guitar magazine wrote, “A gifted guitarist and singer, Hamer is able to hit close harmonies… and weave gorgeous instrumental lines.”